ramonarellano/signering-docs/source/client-integration/direct-flow.rst

     ..  group-tab:: HTTP

-        A new redirect URL can be requested using the `href` property on a signer:
+        A new redirect URL can be requested using the `href` attribute on a signer:

         ..  code-block:: xml